 Frasi sul mare

-Una raccolta di frasi e citazioni sul tema mare, terra, vita, due-giorni.
+Una raccolta di frasi e citazioni sul tema mare, vita, terra, due-giorni.

 Migliori frasi sul mare